History of the function concept: Fourier

-In his Théorie Analytique de la Chaleur, Fourier claimed that an arbitrary function could be represented by a Fourier series.
+In his Théorie Analytique de la Chaleur, Joseph Fourier claimed that an arbitrary function could be represented by a Fourier series.
 Fourier had a general conception of a function, which included functions that were neither continuous nor defined by an analytical expression.
-Related questions on the nature and representation of functions, arising from the solution of the wave equation for a vibrating string, had already been the subject of dispute between d'Alembert and Euler, and they had a significant impact in generalizing the notion of a function.
+Related questions on the nature and representation of functions, arising from the solution of the wave equation for a vibrating string, had already been the subject of dispute between Jean le Rond d'Alembert and Euler, and they had a significant impact in generalizing the notion of a function.
 Luzin observes that: